bowmnath/cis-457-w21/syllabus.md

 Zoom link for meetings and labs:
 [https://gvsu-edu.zoom.us/j/99095839766?pwd=eHZUbldONGg1UllaSTdqMHZMN3Vxdz09](https://gvsu-edu.zoom.us/j/99095839766?pwd=eHZUbldONGg1UllaSTdqMHZMN3Vxdz09)
-(not that this is *different* from the meeting link for office hours)
+(note that this is *different* from the meeting link for office hours)

 The lab sections on Tuesdays will begin with a brief introduction of the week's lab followed by time to work with your partner and ask questions about